The advent of artificial intelligence, a hostile AI and its domination over mankind have been a central topic of debate since the last century.

 National policies are needed that prevent unbridled competition, reduce the clutter of companies and entities that develop AI and impose security posts for those who want to compete.
 Less battle and more rules means less pressure and more attention to safety.

-To suggest practical initiatives to avert the advent of a hostile AI is a study by researchers Wim Naudé and Nicola Dimitri.
+Suggesting practical initiatives to avoid the advent of a hostile AI is a study by researchers Wim Naudé and Nicola Dimitri.
 The current picture is described with precision, and it starts immediately with a denial: curiously there are already few competitors, and this does not however guarantee safety.

 Groups and entities from the USA, China and Europe are few in number due to the enormous development costs of an AI, but they are still hyper competitive.